jeeger/dom5battler/README.md

 The script can be used both interactively and noninteractively, with a configuration file.

 To run interactively, just run "./dom5battler.py".
-The script will then query you for a name, your nation and age, your commanders and units and enemy commanders and units.
+The script will then query you for a name, your nation and age, your commanders, items and units and enemy commanders, items and units.
 Enemy units will be put into province 10, the center province.

-To run noninteractively, run ```./dom5battler.py -f example.conf```.
+To run noninteractively, run ```./dom5battler.py -f example.json```.
 This will read the example file and create a map for you.

+Using the config file, you can also set up two human-controlled nations to test out more complicated constellations.
+Have a look at ```twoplayer.json``` for how this is set up.

 After running, you will have a ```<name>.map``` file.
 Copy this to your Dominions map folder, and create a new game, selecting the map.
 There will be exactly two nations available, select the one